fullerar/ManufacturingLines/README.md

     - ./driver
 - NOTE:
   - The default starting state is ACCEPTING
+  - Each state has different entry/exit functions that will be displayed in terminal.
+These statements do not actually represent anything happening in the code, they are simply there to abstractly represent what might actually be happening in a real manufacturing line.
+For example, when you enter the MANUFACTURING state, the terminal will display "Lines are running."
+And when you exit from the MANUFACTURING state, the terminal will display "Lines are not running."
   - Certain states will only respond to certain keys.
 The machine will not change state if a key is entered out of order.
 The possible keys to be entered for each state are as follows:
     - ACCEPTING => O
     - PROCESSING => V,I